lexibank/tlopo/out/vol4/chapter7.md

 ## 9. Wasps (Order Hymenoptera): Families _Ichneumonidae_, _Vespidae_ (paper wasp), _Sphecidae_ (mud-dauber wasp, mason wasp)

-I have been unable to identify a particular species that can be identified by POc &ast;pupuk.
+I have been unable to identify a particular species that can be identified by POc _&ast;pupuk_.
 It may be a name given to any wasp-like insect that infests wood.

 <table>
 <tr>